PiErr0r/react/README.md

         - element: basic HTML entity (`<div />`, `<span />`, ...)
         - component: more complex React entity made up from elements and/or other components
         - calling component or element in React JSX way is equivalent to `React.createElement(el, props, children)`
-        - custom React components must be **C**apitalized when called as a JSX entity
+        - custom React components must be **C**apitalized when called as a JSX entity, otherwise interpreter will think it is a HTML element which causes undefined behaviour
     - if you rerender a component only the changed part will rerender, otherwise nothing happens (e.g. if you call setTimeout to render a static element it will not rerender until the function called by setTimeout changes the component [source](https://reactjs.org/docs/rendering-elements.html))